 Laura Shapiro's Profile

 I started working in wood in 1986 in Brooklyn, NY with a jigsaw and scraps from the local lumber yard.
 The painted animal cutouts I made sold in stores in NYC and they quickly evolved into functional objects like mirrors and boxes and eventually furniture.
-I have a BFA from the Maryland Institute College of Art, but I learned basic woodworking techniques from watching cabinet makers who worked near my first work shop in Brooklyn.
-I moved to the Catskills in 1989 and I live on a 95 acre horse farm with my horses, dog and cat, surrounded by wildlife, natural beauty and peace and quiet, all of which helps fuel my work.
+I have a BFA from the Maryland Institute College of Art, but I taught myself basic woodworking techniques and invented some of my own.

 - Joined April 19, 2011